rajarshi008/Scarlet/paper.md

 # Key insights

-A paper presenting the algorithms behind `Scarlet` was published in TACAS'2022: International Conference on Tools and Algorithms for the Construction and Analysis of Systems [@RahaRFN22].
+A paper presenting the algorithms behind `Scarlet` was published in TACAS'2022: Tools and Algorithms for the Construction and Analysis of Systems [@RahaRFN22].

 We believe that the path to scalability for learning models in LTL is to leverage normal forms for LTL formulas and derive efficient enumeration algorithms from them. `Scarlet` combines two insights:

 * An efficient enumeration algorithm for directed LTL formulas, which are formulas that can be evaluated only moving forward in traces,
 * An algorithm solving the Boolean set cover problem, which constructs Boolean combinations of already constructed formulas in order to separate positive and negative traces.

-Evaluation experiments are presented in the paper [@RahaRFN22].
+For experimental results, refer to the full paper [@RahaRFN22].

 # Related works

 For learning models in LTL, several approaches have been proposed, leveraging SAT solvers [@NeiderGavran18], automata [@Camacho_McIlraith_2019], and Bayesian inference [@ijcai2019-0776].
-In fact, there are approaches for more expressive logics such as Property Specification Language (PSL) [@RoyFismanNeider20] and Computational Tree Logic (CTL) [@EhlersGavranNeider20].
+In fact, there are approaches for many temporal logics such as Property Specification Language (PSL) [@RoyFismanNeider20], Computational Tree Logic (CTL) [@EhlersGavranNeider20,@abs-2310-13778], Metric Temporal Logic (MTL) [@abs-2310-17410], etc.

 Applications of LTL learning include program specification [@LPB15], anomaly and fault detection [@BoVaPeBe-HSCC-2016], robotics [@ChouOB20], and many more: we refer to [@Camacho_McIlraith_2019] for a list of practical applications.
 An equivalent point of view on LTL learning is as a specification mining question.
 The ARSENAL [@GhoshELLSS16] and FRET [@GiannakopoulouP20a] projects construct LTL specifications from natural language; see [@Li13d] for an overview.

 The two state-of-the-art tools for learning logic formulas from examples are: